nidhi0606/PuchtachAI/README.md

 puchtachAI: Transforming Queries into Visuals

-ezgif com-animated-gif-maker

 Overview

-The "Text-to-Data Retrieval and Insightful Chart Generation" project is a cutting-edge application designed to revolutionize the way organizations interact with data.
+The "puchtachAI and Insightful Chart Generation" project is a cutting-edge application designed to revolutionize the way organizations interact with data.
 By combining the capabilities of advanced natural language processing (NLP) with dynamic data visualization, this solution enables both technical and non-technical users to seamlessly query and analyze data through simple English text inputs.
 This project is built on a foundation of modern AI technologies, providing an intuitive interface that democratizes data analysis and empowers users to derive meaningful insights without the need for coding or specialized database knowledge.

 Key Features: